codemod-com/codemod/apps/registry/codemods/eslint/biome/migrate-rules/README.md

 ## Description

-Run this codemod to upgrade configuration files for eslint with corresponding biome.json for all the found rules replacements.
+Run this codemod to upgrade configuration files for ESLint with corresponding biome.json for all the found rules replacements.
+This codemod also replaces Prettier configuration.

 ### NOTE: